 Step 3: Be willing to change your ideas and actions

-The next time you get annoyed because someone is not making eye contact, take the time to reflect before reacting.
+The next time you get annoyed because someone is not following your cultural rules, take the time to reflect before reacting.
 Don’t automatically jump to the conclusion that they don’t respect you.
 Calm yourself and be willing to lessen your grip on your views of normal.

 A Few Warnings to Consider When Exploring Your Cultural Lens